selectel/iam-go/examples/user-create-delete/README.md

 This example program demonstrates how to manage creating and deleting User.

-The part of deleting a just-created User is commented.
+The part of deleting a just-created User is disabled by `deleteAfterRun` variable.

 As an example, the Billing Role will be assigned for a new User.